MicrosoftDocs/mesh-docs/mesh/develop/enhance-your-environment/webcontent.md

 ## Performance

-- Since a WebSlate is a loaded Web page, it's important to consider performance implications:
+- Since a WebSlate is a loaded web page, it's important to consider performance implications:

   - Scenes are typically performant at 60fps with up to 10 WebSlates.
 You may observe frame rate and general performance degradation in proportion to the number of WebSlates placed in a scene, regardless of content.